Ali Rıza Pasha (governor of Baghdad): Military and political career

-Ali Rıza Pasha (sometimes spelled Ali Ridha Pasha) led the Ottoman army in 1831 against the mamluk governor in Baghdad after Dawud Pasha refused to give up his office.
-Ali Rıza Pasha captured the city and Dawud ending the mamluk rule in Baghdad.
-Baghdad fell in September 1831 after a ten-week-long blockade of the city which caused mass famine.
+By the early 19th century, the Ottoman Empire had wanted to regain control over what was then Mamluk Iraq.
+Continuous rebellions against the Pashas, as well as the danger from Iranians wanting to conquer Iraq led Sultan Mahmud II to decide to replace the then-governor of Baghdad, Dawud Pasha, with a new governor.
+Eventually, Ali Rıza Pasha led the Ottoman army in 1831 against the mamluk ruler in Baghdad after Dawud Pasha refused to give up his office.
+Ali Rıza Pasha captured the city and Dawud Pasha, ending the mamluk state rule in Baghdad.
+Baghdad fell in September 1831 after a ten-week-long blockade of the city which caused mass famine in the city.